eVTOL

 Archer Aviation

 AArcher Aviation is an electric aircraft company building Midnight, a piloted four-passenger eVTOL optimized for short, high-frequency urban trips, while also expanding into defense and powertrain sales.
 Archer went public in 2021, partnered with United Airlines and Stellantis, launched its commercial 'Launch Edition' program with Abu Dhabi Aviation in 2025, and entered 2026 targeting first passenger-carrying flights in the UAE and U.S. pilot programs.
-In March 2026, Archer said it had received FAA acceptance of 100% of Midnight's Means of Compliance and ended 2025 with roughly $2.0B of liquidity.
+Archer has now passed 700 Midnight test flights, says it has completed 70% of the for-credit FAA certification flight test points using Midnight aircraft, and ended Q1 2026 with roughly $1.8B of liquidity.

 Up to 200 aircraft + option for 100 more